Yes, and organic food is important, and more than a “nice-to-have” marketing feature.

 First of all, it’s more nutritious: meta analyses and reviews in the scientific literature show organic produce generally has 20-40% more phytonutrients, than conventional fruits and vegetables (though vitamins and minerals levels are similar).

 Second, it’s safer: the more organic food is grown and eaten, the less toxins we directly ingest, like glyphosate and Roundup (banned in many other countries, but not the US).
+Recent studies show up to 25% lower incidence of cancers for frequent organic produce eaters, and rapid reductions in pesticide levels in our bodies after less than a week of eating only organic food.

 Third, it’s more just: food is never only about us consumers, but always involves many other participants: